btarg/TwitchVsMinecraft2/README.md

 # Forge version
-This version of the mod is designed to work with Minecraft Forge 1.16.3 and above.
+The latest version of the mod is designed to work with Minecraft Forge 1.16.2 and above.

 # How it works
 ## **Twitch**